MsStryker/morgynstryker.com/README.md

 This is an application for my upcoming refreshed personal website.

-I haven't been updating my [website](https://morgynstryker.com) due to work and I as I looked at what I had started over a year ago, I have decided to start fresh.
-I will be using Django 2.0.2 and Python 3.6.4.
-The reason for doing this in Django over Flask or another framework is because you have so many features built-in.
+I haven't been updating my [website](http://morgynstryker.com) due to work and I as I looked at what I had started over a year ago, I have decided to start fresh.
+Due to AWS and routing with GitHub pages, it is using HTTP and not HTTPS.
+When this gets served again, it will be back on HTTPS.

-Django has the ORM built-in where Flask requires you to use a SQLAlchemy ORM or something similar/else.
-Django has admin functionality built-in, so you can manage the site and easily add new posts to the page behind a login.
+I will be using [Django](https://www.djangoproject.com/) 2.0.2 and Python 3.6.4.
+The reason for doing this in Django over [Flask](http://flask.pocoo.org/) or another framework is because you have so many features built-in.
+Django has the ORM built-in where Flask requires you to use a SQLAlchemy ORM or something else.
+Django has admin functionality built-in, so you can manage the site and easily add new posts to the page behind a login page.
 Due to these features and many more, Django is extremely quick to build a fairly secure website.
+Of course, building it and documenting every step in the process does take a little bit extra.

 If you wish to not be placed in the box that Django restricts you to, Flask is an excellent alternative.
 However, time to flight can be a bit longer with Flask.
+[Chalice](https://chalice.readthedocs.io/en/latest/) is an excellent option if you want to build a serverless application in AWS and perhaps a good use for a future microservice.

-I have another site up [with Django](https://wonkrz.com/), if you wanted to see something working.
+I have another site up [with Django](https://wonkrz.com/), if you wanted to see something working that is served using AWS.

 ## Pre-requisites